+Any $2 \times 1 = 2 \text{ marks}$

+Social organisation

 2011 18 (b) Describe the social organization of the Maasai during the pre-colonial period (10 marks)

-- i.
-The lowest social unit was the family which comprised of the father, his wife/wives and children. - ii.
-Several related families formed a clan. - iii.
-The Maasai were organized into age groups age sets which were made up of people who were circumcised at the same period. - iv.
-There was a warrior class whose duty was to defend the community/conduct raids. - v.
-The Maasai believed in the existence of a supreme God Enkai, who was the creator of the universe. - vi.
-There was a religious leader, Laibon who mediated between the community and Enkai. - vii.
-They offered sacrifices to God in special places/celebrated the century that mark graduation of Moran/eunoto - viii.
-They believed in the existence of ancestral spirits whom they revered.

-Any 5 points x2 = 10 marks
+The lowest social unit was the family which comprised of the father, his wife/wives and children.

+Several related families formed a clan.

+The Maasai were organized into age groups age sets which were made up of people who were circumcised at the same period.
+There was a warrior class whose duty was to defend the community/conduct raids.
+The Maasai believed in the existence of a supreme God Enkai, who was the creator of the universe.
+There was a religious leader, Laibon who mediated between the community and Enkai.
+They offered sacrifices to God in special places/celebrated the century that mark graduation of Moran/eunoto They believed in the existence of ancestral spirits whom they revered.
+Any 5 points $x^2 = 10$ marks Economic organisation Trading with their neighbours e.g. Abagusii, Agikiyu to get honey grains.
+Pastoralism - keeping of livestock for milk, meat, blood.
+Cultivation of crops e.g the Kwavi group of Maasai cultivated crops e.g. vegetables, grains.
+Gathering of roots, vegetables, fruit.

-- Trading with their neighbours e.g. Abagusii, Agikiyu to get honey grains. - Pastoralism keeping of livestock for milk, meat, blood. - Cultivation of crops e.g the Kwavi group of Maasai cultivated crops e.g. vegetables, grains. - Gathering of roots, vegetables, fruit. - Several crafts were practiced by the Maasai e.g. iron working to produce spears arrow heads, hoes, ornaments, swords etc. - Raiding neighbours e.g. Luo's, Nandis for cattle.
+Several crafts were practiced by the Maasai e.g. iron working to produce spears arrow heads, hoes, ornaments, swords etc. Raiding neighbours e.g. Luo's, Nandis for cattle.
 1999 2.
-Identify the two economic activities which the maasai acquired as a result of interacting with the Agikuyu during their settlement in Kenya (2 mks)

-- i.
-Some maasai sections e.g. the Kwavi became agriculture/farmers - ii.
-Some Maasai became traders

-(Any 2 points, I mrk)

-The Eastern Cushites

-The Borana

-- The Borana were divided into two halves or moieties/Kinship. - The moieties were sub-divided into sub-moieties which were then divided into clans comprising related familities. - A hereditary leader known s Kaku headed each moiety. - Kallu's clan was the spiritual and political centre of moiety. - The Kallu was both the spiritual leader and the judge who arbitrated major disputes. - There was an age-set system on which military organization was based./They had warriors derived from the age sets for community's defense and expansion land under its occupation. - The Borana also had a Gada system comprising eleven grades.
-Each Goda class lasted 8 years and passed through eleven grades from birth to death. - Members of the Gada elected Gada council which made decisions./They had a council of elders which elected the Gada and assisted the Kallu/pettled disputes - Handing over of leadership was done through the performance of the butta ceremony.
+Identify the two economic activities which the maasai acquired as a result of interacting with the Agikuyu during their settlement in Kenya (2 mks) Some maasai sections e.g. the Kwavi became agriculture/farmers Some Maasai became traders (Any 2 points, 1 mrk) (2 mks) The Eastern Cushites The Borana Political organisation The Borana were divided into two halves or moieties/Kinship.
+The moieties were sub-divided into sub-moieties which were then divided into clans comprising related familities.
+A hereditary leader known s Kaku headed each moiety.
+Kallu's clan was the spiritual and political centre of moiety.
+The Kallu was both the spiritual leader and the judge who arbitrated major disputes.
+There was an age-set system on which military organization was based./They had warriors derived from the age sets for community's defense and expansion land under its occupation.
+The Borana also had a Gada system comprising eleven grades.
+Each Goda class lasted 8 years and passed through eleven grades from birth to death.
+Members of the Gada elected Gada council which made decisions./They had a council of elders which elected the Gada and assisted the Kallu/pettled disputes Handing over of leadership was done through the performance of the butta ceremony.
+Social organisation They are organized into clans.

-- ❖ They are organized into clans. - Each clans was headed by the council of elders - They had age set called gada - Young men served as warriors - They had ritual ceremonies which united them - ❖ They had exogamies marriages/married from different clans - ❖ The system of inheritance was patrilineal/property was inherited from father to the son. - ❖ They worship supreme creator god called Wak. - However in 19th century majority of them were converted to Islam.
+Each clans was headed by the council of elders

+They had age set called gada

+Young men served as warriors

+They had ritual ceremonies which united them

+They had exogamies marriages/married from different clans

+The system of inheritance was patrilineal/property was inherited from father to the son.
+They worship supreme creator god called Wak.

+However in 19th century majority of them were converted to Islam.

+Economic organisation

-2011 18 (a) State five economic activities of the Borana during the pre-colonial period (5 marks)
+2011 18 State five economic activities of the Borana during the pre-colonial (a)

+period.
+(5 marks)

+They participated in trade.